kaltura/developer-platform-docs/player-portal/ios/vr-360-ios.md

 ---
 layout: page
-title: VR and 360 Video
+title: VR and 360 Video for iOS
 weight: 110
 ---

-# VR and 360 Video

 The Kaltura iOS Mobile Video player supports 360 video and VR on iOS mobile browsers for any kind of motion - touch and device.
 The **video360** plugin and VR are included in the player by default, but videos can only be viewed when the plugin is enabled.